Ayla's questions echoed between them, but neither man let it show.

 His plan to switch tactics and come to the human town was not fruitless, but it was problematic at best.

-Thinking fast was his only option; first, he had to manage to get his men off the bar without a major incident.
+First, he had to get his men off the bar without starting a fight.